eChook/documentation/circuit-schematics/pwm-output.md

 The PWM output directly from the Arduino is unlikely to provide enough current to drive a motor controller some distance away, so a transistor-based PWM buffer is implemented.

-R13 provides a strong pull-down to the PWM output when the transistor is closed.
-R14 provides some termination to the transmission line between the eChook and whatever the PWM is driving.
-Ideally this would be tuned to the application.
+R13 provides a strong pull-down to the PWM output when the transistor is off.
+R14 adds termination for the line between the eChook and the driven device.
+Ideally this is tuned to the specific harness and load.

-The LED indicates the PWM state: on when PWM is 100%, and fading with PWM percentage.
-R15 drops the voltage for the LED.
+The LED indicates PWM state: fully on at 100% duty cycle and dimmer at lower duty cycles.
+R15 limits LED current.

+For connector-level wiring details, see [PWM Output](../connecting-the-echook-to-the-car/pwm-output.md).